samleong123/MySejahtera-PHP-Web/README.md

 ## Error code

-1. 401 on details.php
+1. 401 / 403 on details.php

 Your username or password did not match the record in MySejahtera.
-Please check your username and password.
+Please check your username and password.</br>or</br>
+Your request is being blocked by MySejahtera due to firewall rules.

 2. 403 on semak_vaksin.php / pdf-digital-cert.php

 You did not provide token to check your vaccine details.
-Please try to login again.
+Please try to login again.</br>or</br>
+Your request is being blocked by MySejahtera due to firewall rules.

 3. 401 on semak_vaksin.php / pdf-digital-cert.php

 The x-auth-token is expired.
-You need to relogin at the main page.
+You need to relogin at the main page.</br>or</br>
+Your request is being blocked by MySejahtera due to firewall rules.